 There is a key characteristic of focal practices, however, that bears noting, namely that “the burdensome part of these activities is actually just the task of getting across a threshold of effort.
 As soon as you have crossed the threshold, the burden disappears.”
 Once we are writing the letter, cooking the meal, dining at table, walking in the outdoors, reading the poem, playing the piano, or doing one’s morning prayer, the burden has lifted and the deeper sense of satisfaction usually arises.
 After an initial “cross” comes the grace of resurrection.
 There is a purposeful, even contemplative quality to these activities as opposed to the more frenetic and multitasking spirit of our electronic activities.
 Focal practices require either actual silence or an open disposition to achieving an inner silence.

 In order for such activities to prosper and compete with device paradigm temptations, it is important that one loves the focal practice, so it not simply become pursued out of guilt or mere necessity.
 This love, along with the healthy habits it conveys, will be transmitted to one’s children either in the present or future.

 * * *Excerpted from my M.A. thesis, "The Priority of Silence: Recovering an Anterior Sense of 'Active Receptivity' to Acquire Right Relationship with our Digital Environments" (2012).

-For an excellent talk on discerning the use of technology in one's life, see the transcript entitled God and the iPod: a Christian approach to Technology, delivered by Fr.
-Denis Lemieux to the faculty, staff and students of Our Lady Seat of Wisdom Academy in Barry's Bay, Ontario in 2010.
+For an excellent talk on discerning the use of technology in one's life, see the article/transcript entitled Technology and Man by Madonna House priest, Fr.
+Denis Lemieux.